 Platforms: PC, PS4

 Speaking of sequels that elevate their predecessors, Spelunky 2 maintains the structure of the 2D platformer in addition to new traps, enemies, and secrets.
-The game is also a considerable step up graphically.
-It features reworked liquid physics that allow water and lava to drip and spread more realistically.
+The game is also a substantial step up graphically.
+It features reworked liquid physics that allow water and lava to drip and spread more authentically.

 You play as Ana, the daughter of the original spelunker from the first game, as she sets off for the moon to find her missing parents.
-Every trap-laden level is procedurally-generated and offers new challenges between runs.
+Every hazardous level is procedurally-generated and offers novel challenges between runs.

 Dragon Quest Builders 2